 LINDA WERTHEIMER, HOST:

-NPR's business news starts with more mortgage problems.
+NPR's business news starts with pension problems for Illinois.

 (SOUNDBITE OF MUSIC)